dwerkjem/SecureShellMaster/readme.md

 ## Usage

-intended to be used with a linux system with ssh installed
+intended to be used with a Linux system with SSH installed

 ## Contributing